-To protect the most vulnerable and root out predators has been a high priority of U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) for more than two decades.
+Protecting the public from crimes of victimization and strategically targeting and investigating individuals and networks that engage in child exploitation has been a top priority for U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) for more than two decades.

-Throughout the years, ICE HSI child exploitation prevention efforts morphed from a small center in Fairfax, Virginia, into a worldwide initiative.
-The launch of HSI’s flagship initiative, Operation Predator, as well as key domestic and foreign partnerships, have been paramount to expanding both its reach and success.
+Throughout the years, HSI child exploitation prevention efforts morphed from a small center in Fairfax, Virginia, into a worldwide initiative.
+Key domestic and foreign partnerships have been paramount to expanding both HSI’s reach and success.

 Several laws increase the probability that sexual predators who harm children will suffer severe consequences, including the Mann Act, the 1994 Child Sexual Abuse Prevention Act, the 2003 Protect Act, and the 2006 Adam Walsh Child Protection and Safety Act.
 Additionally, federal law bars U.S. residents from engaging in sexual or pornographic activities anywhere in the world with a child under 18.

 Those convicted in the United States face significant penalties, including:

 - Up to 30 years in prison for possession, manufacture, or distribution of child sexual abuse material.

 - Up to 30 years in prison for traveling abroad to have sex with children or being a facilitator in these crimes.

 - Up to a life sentence for sex trafficking children for prostitution.